 Should we add email as channel type to subscription resource?
 Is email a useful subscription type for care team in addition to rest-hook?

-Need to differentiate this profile from XDW- WD concept:
+(Steve comment) Need to differentiate this profile from XDW- WD concept:

 Definition of Care Team Contributor and Care Team Service: These are very close to the more specific terms HT Participant and HT Manager found in XCHT-WD.
 I know the technologies differ and there are some differences in responsibilities.
 However, the responsibilities are close enough that common terms should be used in both profiles.
 Can you just change the supplement and put it out again for Public Comment?
 Or it may require a CP to the XCHT-WD supplement.

+(Steve comment) Does a Care Team Service have to support the model where someone creates a Care Team with a single contributor and then adds individual contributors sequentially?
+I would think the answer is yes.

+What about the model where someone wants to create a Care Team with zero contributors and then add individual contributors sequentially?

+(Steve comment – section X.5 Security Considerations) I wrote a CP to ITI for them to include general Volume 1, section X.5 security information in an appendix.
+If they accept that CP (with modifications), you will be able to reference it and only add deltas that are important to the current work.

 Closed Issues